kcleveland-cloud/CUBESIMPROv2/README.md

-# CUBESIMPROv2
+# CATSIM
-NASA-accurate 1U CubeSat simulator for orbit, power, and thermal.
+Accurate CubeSat simulator for orbit, power, and thermal.